He Says, She Says: A Biblical Tongue Meets Gender Politics

 “To repeat that more than once is awful; the text becomes one big annoyance; you don’t want to hear it anymore!” said Ruvik Rosenthal, a language maven who in his latest book, “My Life, My Language,” titled a chapter about gender and Israel’s lingua franca “In praise of sex-maniac Hebrew,” borrowing a phrase from Yona Wallach, a feminist poet.

-Rosenthal said he supports the push for more inclusive language but also pointed out what he views as some of its limitations.
+Rosenthal said he supports the push for more gender-neutral language but also pointed out what he views as some of its limitations.
 Referring to what he called “engineered” writing, the use of slash signs and dots in a belabored effort to incorporate both gender endings that has become more common in Israel in recent years, Rosenthal added: “It’s not grammatical.
 It’s ugly, it’s complicated, and in practical terms it’s not suited to speech.”

 Some ultraconservatives and strict Orthodox Jews oppose the new focus on linguistic equality, since they reject the principle of equality in general.
 Avi Maoz, a lawmaker from a party opposed to LGBTQ rights, has protested against the use on government forms of a gender-neutral formula for ascertaining parental information: “Parent 1” and “Parent 2,” which includes same-sex couples.